-After the design and exact location of the rigid coaxial transmission line run has been determined, the first step in actual installation is the layout of the shipboard run by the use of templates.
-The entire transmission line run shall be templated, so that the fabrication shop can be provided with accurate information for flange assembly.
-By templating the complete run, all obstructions can be removed, hole cuts made in decks and bulkheads, mitered elbows reduced to a minimum, and most important the transmission line sections and elbows can remain in safe storage during this period of rough work.
+After the design and exact location of rigid coaxial transmission line run has been determined, the first step in actual installations is the layout of the shipboard ran by the use of templates.
+The entire transmission line run shall be templated.
+The that the fabrication shop can be provided with accurate information for flange assembly.
+By templating the complete run, all obstructions can be removed, hole cuts made in made in decks and bulkheads, mitered elbows reduced to a minimum, and most important the transmission line sections and elbows can remain in safe storage during this period of rough work.